 - 9.1.1.
 All properties categorised as Public Benefit Organisations will be rated at the prescribed ratio as per the Municipal Property Rates Regulations. - 9.1.2.
 Taking into account the effects of rates on Public Benefit Organisations performing a specific public benefit activity and registered in terms of the Income Tax Act for tax reduction because of those activities, it is proposed that Public Benefit Organisations (PBOs) performing the following specified public benefits activities will be rated at the prescribed rate ration as per the Municipal Property Rates ratio regulation. - 9.1.2.1.
 Welfare and humanitarian, such as providing disaster relief. - 9.1.2.2.
 Health Care, such as the counselling, care and treatment of persons (and their dependants) afflicted with HIV and AIDS. - 9.1.3.
-Applications for Public Benefit organizations must reach the municipality before end October preceding the start of the new municipal financial year in which relief is sought.
-A tax exemption certificate issued by the South African Revenue Services(SARS) as contemplated in Part 1 of the Ninth Schedule of the Income Tax Act ,1962 No 58 of 1962.The municipal manager or his nominee must approve all applications.
+Applications for Public Benefit organizations must reach the municipality before end of May preceding the start of the new municipal financial year in which relief is sought.
+A tax exemption certificate issued by the South African Revenue Services(SARS) as contemplated in Part 1 of the Ninth Schedule of the Income Tax Act ,1962 No 58 of 1962.The municipal manager or his nominee must approve all applications. - 9.1.4.
+Old Age Homes are 100% exempted as per the tariff schedule.